These web pages link to information about routine inspections carried out by Island Health.

 Information from routine inspection reports for Residential Community Care Facilities and Child Care Facilities are available online.
 Residential facility inspection since October 1 2008, and Child Care facility inspections since March 1 2010 are posted.

 Please be careful not to interpret the status of a particular facility based solely on an inspection report.
 You are encouraged to browse the history of a facility and do other research such as contacting the facility before arriving at any conclusions.
 This web site has been designed to convey similar information to the general public as they would receive through a request under the Freedom of Information and Protection of Privacy Act of B.C.

-While every effort is made to keep the information up-to-date and make sure that it is accurate, the Vancouver Island Health Authority is not responsible for discrepancies between information posted here and the actual inspection reports provided to the care facility and maintained in the VIHA Community Care Licensing offices.
+While every effort is made to keep the information up-to-date and make sure that it is accurate, Island Health is not responsible for discrepancies between information posted here and the actual inspection reports provided to the care facility and maintained in Island Health's Community Care Licensing offices.

 For more information, please read the Frequently Asked Questions and contact the Licensing Office.